Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 Temperature in MD and how to control it
 =======================================
-Temperature was introduced in the previous section as a parameter in the exponent of the canonical ensemble distribution function Equation :math:`NVTPhaseFunction`.
-Via the fundamental Equation :eq:`Helmholtz`` this statistical temperature could be identified with the empirical temperature of classical thermodynamics.
+Temperature was introduced in the previous section as a parameter in the exponent of the canonical ensemble distribution function Equation :eq:`NVTPhaseFunction`.
+Via the fundamental Equation :eq:`Helmholtz` this statistical temperature could be identified with the empirical temperature of classical thermodynamics.
 It is not immediately obvious, however, how to use these concepts to define and measure temperature in an MD simulation.
 For this we have to return to the ``microcanonical ensemble`` and find an observable (phase function) :math:`\mathcal{T}` for which the microcanonical expectation value is a simple function of temperature, preferably linear.
-This temperature could then also be measured by determining the time average of the phase function :math:`\mathcal{T}` over a sufficiently long period, because Equation :math:`NVEPhaseFunction` allows us to equate the time average and microcanonical ensemble average.
+This temperature could then also be measured by determining the time average of the phase function :math:`\mathcal{T}` over a sufficiently long period, because Equation :eq:`NVEPhaseFunction` allows us to equate the time average and microcanonical ensemble average.
 In fact, this is very much how real thermometers work.
 For classical systems there is such a phase function, namely kinetic energy.
 The canonical average of kinetic energy is particularly easy to compute.